October is domestic violence awareness month. Anyone can become the victim of abuse and it is much harder to leave than most imagine.

 Fleeing abuse is complicated.

 It is very complex when you love the one who is hurting you.
+And any unhealthy relationship can turn abusive.
 Can you imagine if someone you have built your life with turned violent?
 Most victims operate on hope that it will get better.
 And usually, the abuse isn’t constant, so many in abusive relationships are a “normal” couple in between the violent episodes.

 Leaving an abuser can be dangerous.

-Leaving a partner who is emotionally, mentally, or physically abusive can also put the victim in even more danger.
+Leaving a partner who is emotionally, mentally, or physically abusive can often put the victim in even more danger.
 When children are involved, unless abuse is documented, the abusive partner will likely share custody.
 Abusers also isolate their partners away from everyone…friends, family, coworkers.
-Victims of domestic abuse feel that no one would be willing to help or that if they reach out, their abuser will kill them and their entire family.
+Victims of domestic abuse feel that no one would be willing to help or that if they reach out, their abuser will kill themselves, kill them, or hurt their entire family.
 They believe them because they have seen what they are capable of.
 Sadly, even restraining orders are often not enough for many abusers.

 See?
 More complex than you thought.